brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 In the case of ischemic stroke, this outcome is typically functional independence.
-Thus, when engaging patients and families in a discussion over the risks and benefits of mechanical thrombectomy, the key questions to address are, first, what is best estimate of the patients chance of functional independence without treatment, and two, what is the best estimate of how these chances change, in absolute terms, with treatment.
+Thus, when engaging patients and families in a discussion over the risks and benefits of mechanical thrombectomy, the key questions to address are, first, what is the best estimate of the patients chance of functional independence without treatment, and two, what is the best estimate of how these chances change, in absolute terms, with treatment.
 This is the minimum amount of information a patient needs to make an informed decision.

 Although there are numerous meta-analyses of randomized trial data from stroke thrombectomy, none have utilized this patient-centered, common